guidomb/ios-scripts/README.md

 All build script will check if the Carthage version matches the required version.
 If that is not the case the scripts will fail.

+When running `script/bootstrap` you can force the script to install the desired version of Carthage (pointed by `REQUIRED_CARTHAGE_VERSION`) using the environmental variable `FORCE_CARTHAGE_VERSION` or not updating Carthage
+(and fail) if the installed version does not match the desired one by using `NO_CARTHAGE_UPDATE`.

+If you are running on Travis CI (or any other CI services that already has Carthage installed) you probably want to use `FORCE_CARTHAGE_VERSION`.

 #### Carthage cache

 If [CarthageCache](https://github.com/guidomb/carthage_cache) is installed